There’s one thing that’s worse than being in a freezing cold tent, and that’s being in a tent that catches fire because of an unsafe tent heater.

 - Integrated heater and accessory controls

-- 🔥 EXTRA WARMTH: This portable propane heater has more heat and a wider range than others that are available on the market.
-This heater is portable with a propane tank and can easily warm a 300 square foot space.
+- 🔥10-step temperature adjustment.: The 10-position infinitely adjustable system allows you to find your own comfortable temperature in various outdoor environments, especially as tent heater for camping.BLUU portable propane heater has more heat and a wider range than others that are available on the market.
+This heater is portable with a propane tank and can easily warm a 500 square foot space.

 - Use standard butane gas cartidge for portability